-7 ROUTING AND CONNECTING THE CROSS-CONNECT PATCH CORDS
+7 ROUTING AND CONNECTING THE JUMPER PATCH CORDS

-The connectorized ends of the feeder and distribution cables are terminated at the rear side of the connector panels.
-The terminated cable fibers are cross-connected using jumper patch cords as shown in Figure 24.
-The patch cords connect to the front side of the connector panels.
+The connectorized ends of the OSP cables are terminated at the rear side of the connector panels.
+The terminated cable fibers are cross-connected using jumper patch cords which connect to the front side of the connector panels.
 Excess patch cord slack is stored using radius limiters.
-The recommended jumper patch cord length for all cross-connections is 2.5 meters.
+The recommended jumper patch cord length is 2 meters for all cross-connections.
 Use the following procedure to route and connect the jumper patch cords: